-I love observing and filming birds in the wild and below you can find a variety of short videos of exceptional species native to the Neotropics.
+I love observing and filming birds in the wild and below you can find information and short videos of exceptional species native to the Neotropics.

 In this video I filmed in Costa Rica you can see several male White-collared Manakins performing their lekking display as they call and snap their wings.

 The Manakin family includes 53 species of small, fruit-eating birds of the Neotropics.
 Each species has a unique mating display consisting of calls, wing snaps, and acrobatic displays with males often congregating in communal leks to increase their visibility to the observant females.

 The males of all species sport bright eye-catching plumage while the females are a subtle olive-green to camouflage them in their nests.

 Watch Crowned Woodnymph male and female hummingbirds bathing in a cool, clear stream in Costa Rica.